inleadmedia/easyscreen-ubuntu/README.md

 ## OEM Installation of the Operating System

 Boot from Ubuntu Desktop 18.04.4 LTS as OEM installation on machine and start the installation.
-Go through the installation process.
+Go through the installation process setting the following details.
+- Keyboard layout: Danish
+- Minimal installation
+- Install third party software: yes
+- Timezone: Copenhagen
+- Erase disk and install Ubuntu

 Do the installation in "next-next-next" style until the installation is ready and the system wants to reboot.
 When the machine computer has rebooted, run the following command.
 ```